NicholasSperry/RetinaSmartCamera/timelog.md

 ### 5th January 2021
 * *1.5 hours* Created some code to make it easier to convert videos into frames.
 * *1 hour* Worked on creating an initial dataset

+### 6th January 2021
+* *6 hours* Worked on trying to get the base U-Net to generate retinal images from cortical images.
+Tested different modifications to the model, as well as the loss functions, to try to improve it.
+Overall the model performs much better than before, however the reconstructions are still blurry.